-Spring in Latvia can feel a bit like chasing a unicorn.
-You want so desperately to catch it, but can’t be sure it even exists.
+Spring in Riga can feel a bit elusive.
 Winter starts in November and by the time March rolls around, it can be hard to remember that there are in fact other seasons throughout the year.
-But slowly, surely, the days grow steadily longer and the snow melts away.
-April is the great awakening, when people once again venture outside and buds appear on the trees.
+Life slowly returns in April, when people once again venture outside and buds appear on the trees.
 Then after a few days of brilliant sunshine, spring rumbles forth like a runaway train.
-May is the best time to visit Latvia, when the skies are blue and flowers are plentiful, while June tends to be cool and rainy.
-But no matter the weather, there’s always something fun to do.
-Here’s my list of the top ways to make the most of the spring season in Riga!
+May is the best time to visit Latvia, when the skies are blue, parks are green, and flowers are plentiful.
+(June tends to be cool and rainy.)
+Here’s my list of fun things to do in Riga this spring, no matter the weather!

 Shake Off Winter’s Chill at Egle

 Egle Beer Garden is hands-down my favorite spot in Old Riga.
 In all my travels across Europe, I’ve yet to come across another venue that provides such quality musical entertainment for the price of a €3 beer.
 Local acts perform under the tents each night of the week; you’ll hear everything from Latvian folk tunes to 90s rock covers and 50s swing.
 There’s a large selection of Latvian beers on tap, and the food is surprisingly good.
 (Go for the pork belly.)
 And don’t be put off by cold temperatures – blankets and heat lamps will keep you warm even on the chilliest spring night!

 Wade through a Sea of Blue in the Great Cemetery